Devotions

 Cuddlers

 They are called “Cuddlers.”
 Their job: “to hold closely and lovingly in ones arms or lap.”
 Whom do they cuddle?
-The newborn babies, especially the premature babies, in hospital nurseries.
-They do for the babies what the nurses do not have time to do.
-They volunteer to come into the nurseries and simply hold or […]
+The newborn babies, especially the premature babies, in hospital nurseries. […]

 Read More